Gigi Levy-Weiss: Career

-On June 18, 2006, Levy-Weiss joined the company 888 Holdings as their Chief Operating Officer (COO).
-Founded in 1997, 888 Holdings operates several high-profile gambling websites.
+On June 18, 2006, Levy-Weiss joined the international sports betting company and gambling website operator 888 Holdings as their Chief Operating Officer (COO).
 He was COO until January 2007, when he became the company's CEO.
-During his tenure, the company weathered the 2006 enactment of UIGEA and the Global Financial Crisis of 2008.
-Levy-Weiss pushed the company to focus on online poker rooms and casinos, leading to a number of buyout options.
+His tenure coincided with the 2006 enactment of US online gambling legislation UIGEA and the 2008 financial crisis.
 His position as a CEO officially ended on May 31, 2011, though he remained on the board for an additional twelve months, assisting in the transition to a new CEO.

-After leaving 888 Holdings, Levy-Weiss has served as an investor, board member, and in some cases a co-founder for a number of technology companies in Israel, San Francisco and London.
+After leaving 888 Holdings, Levy-Weiss has been an investor, board member, and in some cases a co-founder for a number of technology companies in Israel, San Francisco and London.
 Many of the startups he invests in have involved online commerce, advertising technologies, mobile applications, gaming, and SaaS spaces.